gimelbrantlab/ASE/README.md

 ## Files preparation and ASE counter run

 You will need to run _prepare_reference.py_ once for every F1 genome, then run the set of functions for all RNA-seq experiments to get allelic imbalance for individual SNPs.  (for more information, please see [instructions](https://github.com/gimelbrantlab/ASE/blob/master/GenomePreparation.md)).
-Next, run getASE.sh

 ## Allelic Imbalance estimation and differential allelic expression